Cryotherapy - skin

 After the Procedure

-Cryotherapy works well for many patients.
+Cryotherapy works well for many people.
 Some skin lesions, especially warts, may need to be treated more than once.

 You may have a little pain for up to 3 days.